I am also stuck on part 2 of this one

 What you do after is think this way:

-"Well, now I am taking the limit of a function that is the product of two factors, and some junk that depends on θ.
-The factor is interesting because it just measures how far (x,y) is from (0,0), and since (x,y)-->(0,0) that means that the limit of r is just zero.
+"Well, now I am taking the limit of a function that is the product of two factors, r and some junk that depends on θ.
+The r factor is interesting because it just measures how far (x,y) is from (0,0), and since (x,y)-->(0,0) that means that the limit of r is just zero.
 At the same time, the junk involving θ, although it doesn't really have a limit, it is staying bounded above and below: since -1 ≤ cos(θ) ≤ 1 and -1 ≤ sin(θ) ≤ 1 we get

 -10 ≤ cos^3(θ) + 9 sin^3(θ) ≤ 10.